-6. DELIVERABLES To produce practical and effective partnership products for NHS employers and staff.
+To any division properties to the Control of the Co To produce practical and effective partnership products for NHS employers and staff.
 To contribute to activity that improves NHS workplace cultures and reduces inappropriate behaviour or conduct in the workplace against staff.
 To maintain the SPF Staff Transfer Guides so they continue to be relevant and accurate.
 To influence policy leads with the aim to ensure that the standards agreed in the SPF Staff Transfer Guides, the NHS Constitution staff pledges and NHS People Promise are embedded in NHS policies.
 To successfully undertake projects on behalf of the SPF Wider Group or SPF Strategic Group or at the request of the SPF cochairs.
-NB.
-This is not an exhaustive list of deliverables; the WIG workplan O. DELIVERABLES will be kept updated to reflect current workstreams and deliverables.
+6. DELIVERABLES NB.
+This is not an exhaustive list of deliverables; the WIG workplan will be kept updated to reflect current workstreams and deliverables.
 To support the SPF Wider Group and Strategic Group to deliver on the national SPF priorities.
 Support the successful delivery of initiatives aimed at supporting the health and wellbeing of NHS staff.
 Partnership initiative to create cultures of civility, compassion, and respect in the NHS where inappropriate behaviour, poor conduct and violence against staff is tackled effectively.
 Input into service transformation policy, where there are workforce implications.
 On-going review of the content of the SPF Staff Transfer Guides to maintain accuracy.
 Trade union and NHS Employers representatives to identify and raise workforce issues of importance to their members, which they feel need to be addressed through the group.
 The SPF co-chairs will then agree whether these should go on the WIG agenda.
 Delivery of advice (and joint guidance where possible) outlining staff engagement and social partnership principles relating to instances of significant system reform.
-7. BUSINESS Improved policy making and outcomes - supporting a positive BENEFITS staff experience, leading to improved patient care.
+7. BUSINESS Improved policy making and outcomes - supporting a positive staff experience leading to improved patient care BENEFITS staff experience, leading to improved patient care.
 NHS staff have a positive experience at work and better health and wellbeing resulting in improved patient care and staff recruitment and retention.
 Clarity of staff rights when they transfer to other NHS organisations or out of the NHS.